eSkiSo/FicoActions/README.md

-Example of Automatic Action Plugin
+Automatic Action Plugin to Notify Creator
 ===================================

 This plugin add a new automatic action to Kanboard.

-This example change the task title when the task is moved to another column.
+This will notify the creator of the task when the task is moved to another column or closed.

 Author
 ------

-- Frederic Guillot
+- Manuel Raposo
 - License MIT

 Installation
 ------------

-- Create a directory **AutomaticAction** under the folder **plugins**
+- Create a directory **FicoActions** under the folder **plugins**
 - Copy all source files in this new directory